javascript-tutorial/ro.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 But what happens if outer variables change since a function is created?
 Will the function get newer values or the old ones?

-And what if a function is passed along as a parameter and called from another place of code, will it get access to outer variables at the new place?
+And what if a function is passed along as an argument and called from another place of code, will it get access to outer variables at the new place?

 Let's expand our knowledge to understand these scenarios and more complex ones.